Figure Drawing I

 IV.
 Learning Objectives

-B. Student will do drawings that demonstrate an understanding knowledge of the skeletal structure, muscular structure and skin tonality of the human body.
+- Make drawings that reflect the skeletal structure, muscular structure and skin tonality of the human body.

 • plagiarism (turning in work not written by you, or lacking proper citation),

 • falsification and fabrication (lying or distorting the truth),

 • unauthorized changes on official documents,

 • pretending to be someone else or having someone else pretend to be you,

 • making or accepting bribes, special favors, or threats, and

 • any other behavior that violates academic integrity.